Report: VW might create a new brand for affordable EVs

 To meet VW's price target, engineers need to strip out one third of the costs compared to the ID.3, which has proven difficult, according to the report.

-Seat planned to collaborate on the affordable EV project with JAC Automobile Grouo, VW's Chinese partner for electric cars.
+Seat planned to collaborate on the affordable EV project with JAC Automobile Group, VW's Chinese partner for electric cars.
 JAC was also to have facilitated Seat's launch in China by building electric cars locally for the Spanish brand.
 Those plans have been scrapped, according to Automotive News Europe.
 Cuts to government subsidies and the ongoing coronavirus pandemic have decreased demand for electric cars in China, the publication noted.

 Plans for a new entry-level VW electric car have been hinted at as far back as 2018.
 More recently, it was reported that such a model would adopt the ID.1 name.